ddelong/ddelong.github.io/_posts/2005-09-05-hurricane-katrina.md

 categories:
   - Personal
 ---
 Like pretty much everyone else, the destruction caused by Hurricane Katrina saddened me.
-I have written anything about because I personally wasn&#8217;t affected (unless you count gas prices, which I don&#8217;t) and because I wouldn&#8217;t be saying anything that others had already said in a much more elegant way.
+I have written anything about because I personally wasn't affected (unless you count gas prices, which I don't) and because I wouldn't be saying anything that others had already said in a much more elegant way.

-I&#8217;m glad that [Henry](http://www.hbusby.com) is well.
+I'm glad that [Henry](http://www.hbusby.com) is well.

 I suggest donations be made to [the Salvation Army](http://www.salvationarmyusa.org).